 Now that the charcoal in the chimney is ready, fill the two baskets with coals, placing an even amount in each.
 Pour the coals right on top of the smoker wood.

 No baskets?
 Just pour the charcoal between the bricks and kettle sides.
 Use the same method of adding smoke wood here...on top of a single layer of briquettes, before adding hot coals.

-Put the food grate in place, and put a previously seasoned turkey breast in the center, between the charcoal baskets, sides of the breast facing the heat.
+Place the grate in the grill and put your brined and seasoned turkey breast in the center, positioned with the sides toward the heat.
 The turkey can be brined, marinated, injected with flavor, or seasoned with a good turkey dry rub.
-There are turkey recipes elsewhere on this website.

-Grilling whole turkey breasts in a Weber kettle is the way to go if you are craving turkey, but don't want to go through the hassle of cooking a whole one.
-Great if you prefer white meat, too!Return to Top: Grilling Turkey in a Weber Kettle Grill
+Grilling turkey breasts in a Weber kettle is the way to go if you are craving turkey but don't want a lot of leftovers.
+And if you prefer whole turkeys, the Weber can perform that job equally as well.